-PAN Pan the sound to left/right/both/none speakers.
-(Use the headphone output to hear the difference!)

-VIB.
-TYPE Change the effect of the Vibrato (V) command.
-The HF vibrato type is short for High Frequency Modulation, and can be used for creating quite interesting timbres.
-The other vibrato types are more conventional.

-TABLE If set to values other than OFF, Little Sound Dj will start running the specified table when a note is played.
-If you want to edit the table, press SELECT + RIGHT to get to the table screen.
-If you want to use a new table, tap A twice.

-AUTOMATE This option extends the table functionality.
+- PAN Pan the sound to left/right/both/none speakers.
+(Use the headphone output to hear the difference!) - VIB.
+TYPE Change the effect and speed of the vibrato (V), pitch bend (P) and slide (L) commands.
+The high frequency (HF) setting can create very interesting timbres.
+The other settings are more conventional, but just as useful. - TABLE If set to values other than OFF, Little Sound Dj will start running the specified table when a note is played.
+If you want to edit the table, press SELECT+RIGHT to get to the table screen.
+If you want to use a new table, tap A twice. - AUTOMATE This option extends the table functionality.
 When automation is activated, Little Sound Dj advances through the tables by one step for each time the instrument is triggered.